Black-Scholes in a CEV random environment: Introduction

 We are not claiming here that this model should come as a replacement of fractional stochastic volatility models or exponential L\'evy models, notably because its dynamic structure looks too simple at first sight.
 However, we believe it can act as an efficient building block for more involved models, in particular for stochastic volatility models with initial random distribution for the instantaneous variance.
 While we leave these extensions for future research, we shall highlight how our model comes naturally into play when pricing forward-start options in stochastic volatility models.
 In~\cite{JR2013} the authors proved that the small-maturity forward implied volatility smile explodes in the Heston model when the remaining maturity (after the forward-start date) becomes small.
 This explosion rate corresponds precisely to the case $p=1/2$ in~\eqref{eq:genblowup}.
 This in particular shows that the key quantity determining the explosion rate is the (right tail of the) variance distribution at the forward-start date (here corresponding to~$t$).

 The paper is structured as follows: in Sections~\ref{sec:Model} and~\ref{sec:cevrandom} we introduce our model and relate it to other existing approaches.
 In Section~\ref{sec:MGFApproach} we use the moment generating function to derive extreme strike asymptotics (for some special cases) and show why this approach is not readily applicable for small and large-maturity asymptotics.
 Sections~\ref{sec:smalltimegeneralcev} and~\ref{sec:LargeTime} detail the main results, namely the small and large-maturity asymptotics of option prices and the corresponding implied volatility.
-Section~\ref{sec:numericsgenfwdsmile} provides numerics and Section~\ref{sec:forwardcev} describes the relationship between our model and the pricing of forward-start options in stochastic volatility models.
-Section~\ref{sec:forwardcev} also includes a conjecture on the small-maturity forward smile in stochastic volatility models.
+Section~\ref{sec:numericsgenfwdsmile} provides numerical examples, and Section~\ref{sec:forwardcev} describes the relationship between our model and the pricing of forward-start options in stochastic volatility models.
 Finally, the proofs of the main results are gathered in Section~\ref{sec:ProofsCEVgeneral}.

 \textbf{Notations}: Throughout the paper, the $\sim$ symbol means asymptotic equivalence, namely, the ratio of the left-hand side to the right-hand side tends to one.